Medical education in Australia: Medical Specialist Colleges

-Other Non-Specialist Medical Practitioners (Hospitalists)
+Other Non-Specialist Medical Practitioners (Career Medical Officers)

-In Australia, 'other medical practitioners' typically include hospitalists who are career hospital doctors; they are experienced generalist medical practitioners whose principal focus is the provision of clinical care to patients in hospitals or the community; they are typically beyond the internship-residency phase of their career, but have decidedly chosen as a conscious career choice not to partake in vocational-specialist training to acquire fellowship specialist qualification.
+In Australia, 'other medical practitioners' typically include career hospital doctors or career medical officers or hospitalists.
+They are typically beyond the internship and residency phase of their career, but have made a conscious career choice not to partake in vocational-specialist training to acquire fellowship specialist qualification.
 Whilst not specialists, these clinicians are nonetheless senior in their years of medical practice, and depending on their scope of practice and experience, they typically work with a reasonable degree of independence and autonomy under the auspices of their specialist colleagues and supervisors.
-Hospitalists form a demographically small but important workforce of doctors in hospitals across Australia where on-site specialist (or registrar) coverage is otherwise unavailable.
+Career medical officers form a demographically small but important workforce of doctors in hospitals across Australia where on-site specialist medical practitioner coverage is otherwise limited or unavailable.

 The commonest pathway in medicine, is to complete medical school, then internship and residency, before finally completing a specialty training program as a registrar thereby becoming a specialist medical practitioner.
-Hospitalists typically come from clinicians who have completed their internship-residency, and usually some further formal or informal rotations as a registrar, but have decided not to, or have yet not, complete their vocational specialty training.
+Career medical officers typically come from clinicians who have completed their internship, residency, and usually some further formal or informal rotations as a registrar, but have decided not to, or have yet not, complete their vocational specialty training.
 The reasons for why hospitalists choose their career track are varied, some of which include: